jpmonettas/magic-sheet/README.md

 only with the purpose of checking or changing the state of the app.
 For example : querying some db tables, checking the state of the cache, checking blockchain time or account balances, restaring your components, incrementing time, clearing your cache, etc.

-If you are in the same situation, maybe magic-sheet can help you.
+If that workflow sounds familiar, magic-sheet can help you.

-It works by creating a sheet where you can arrange commands you are runnig constantly, so you have them one keystroke away.
+It lets you create a sheet in which you arrange your most used repl commands so you have them one keystroke away.

 Take a look at the screenshot at the end to see a example.